alejodosr/dog2go2/README.md

 ## 🧪 Preliminary tests with Mocap

 In case you want to test RL learning first from mocap's ground-truth data.
-Each layer has a cheap check, runnable in order (the mocap path needs the
-AI4Animation dataset, see CHANGELOG):
+Each layer has a cheap check, runnable in order (the mocap path needs the AI4Animation dataset — download command in the install section):

 ```bash
 # 0 · unit tests: IK round-trip, npz contract, capture numerics (no GPU)